rsyncOSX/RsyncUIdocs/content/post/Shellout.md

 author = "Thomas Evensen"
 date = "2021-03-10"
-title =  "Pre- and post shell scripts" description = "It is possible to set a pre and post shell script" tags = ["shellout"] categories = ["synchronize"] lastmod = "2021-04-16"
+title =  "Pre- and post shell scripts" tags = ["shellout"] categories = ["synchronize"] lastmod = "2021-04-16"